MarkPajak/turnstile-qr-validator-app/README.md

    npm run setup
    npm run port-emulate

+3. Setup secret folder and api_key:

+   add pretix API key to settings/pretix_settings.json

-3. Start the app in a new terminal window
+5. Start the app in a new terminal window

     ```bash
    npm start

-4. run a test tickwet in a new terminal window
+6. run a test tickwet in a new terminal window

    ```bash
    npm run port-command